 - Fresh lemon juice & zest - for zippy flavour and tartness.

 - Corn starch (cornflour in the UK) - Something you won’t find in traditional recipes, but used here to replace the eggs and thicken the curd.

 - Light coconut milk - eggs not only thicken, they provide richness.
 Light coconut milk helps to replace that richness in a eggless and dairy-free lemon curd recipe.
 Light coconut milk because we don’t want our curd to taste of coconut.

 - Turmeric - to boost that lovely yellow color.
 It's just a tiny but and you can’t taste it at all in the finished curd.

 - Vegan butter - Just like in traditional versions, butter is used to add extra richness and glossiness.
 As this is a dairy-free lemon curd we are using dairy-free vegan butter.
 You can omit the butter if you prefer to eat oil-free.
 It’s still really good without it but if you aren’t watching your oil intake I highly recommend adding it for that extra bit of decadence.

 - Salt - because a pinch of salt makes everything better!

 How to make Vegan Lemon Curd

 - Add everything else except the butter.

-Whisk over a low/medium heat until the curd starts to thicken and can easily coat the back of a metal spoon then remove from the heat and whisk in the optional vegan butter.
+Step 3 - Whisk over low/medium heat until the curd starts to thicken and can easily coat the back of a metal spoon then remove from the heat and whisk in the optional vegan butter.

 That's all there is to it.
 It’s really hard not to eat it straight from the pan.
 Even hot it’s incredibly good.
 Just be careful if you sneak a taste as with all of that sugar it is super hot and could burn your mouth.